TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.4/using/repair-recovery/errors.md

 {{% note title="Note on inputs" %}}
-Inputs must be a binary bucket, a tuple of bucket and key-filters, a list of target tuples, a search index, or modfun tuple: `INPUT`.
+Inputs must be a binary bucket, a tuple of bucket and key-filters, a list of target tuples or modfun tuple: `INPUT`.
 {{% /note %}}

 For the remaining common error codes, they are often marked by Erlang